How to start your team’s creative journey.

 The truth is complicated.
 Ideation is messy, best summed up by “the squiggle”.

 Tensions are a healthy part of creativity, you get knocked-back, you try to find a different way through.
-To be more innovative, the creative industry especially needs to revive the art of tension.
-A Linkedin survey I conducted, revealed a mismatch between where effort is being expended in creative leadership and where it should be.
+To be more innovative, the creative industry especially needs to revive the art of tension in their teams and briefs.

-As a relevant aside, according to a study by Stanford university, upwards of 18% of CEOs might be considered narcissists, 3x more than the general population.
+According to a study by Stanford university, upwards of 18% of CEOs might be considered narcissists, 3x more than the general population.
 They found that such CEOs are likely to place more importance on media attention and drive lower profitability.